3 Key Components of Successful Aging

-- See a doctor when you are feeling ill and take advantage of preventative health measures, such as a yearly check-up, flu shot and age-appropriate exams.
+When you are feeling ill and take advantage of preventative health measures, such as a yearly check-up, flu shot, and age-appropriate exams.

-- Stay active.
-Exercise is essential for maintaining good health and can be incorporated in your lifestyle regardless of your physical abilities.
+Exercise is essential for maintaining good health and can be incorporated into your lifestyle regardless of your physical abilities.
 Chair exercises, for example, are a great way for those with limited mobility to be active.
-Utilize your gym, a trainer, a physical therapist or a friend to help.
+Utilize your gym, a trainer, a physical therapist, or a friend to help.

-- Make healthy food choices.
 Proper nutrition plays a huge role in successful aging.
-Try meal planning, a meal service or speaking to a nutritionist for help making the right choices.
+Try meal planning, meal service, or speaking to a nutritionist for help making the right choices.
 The meals in supportive living communities are designed to be healthy, so take advantage of dining services if you’re already enjoying community life.

-- Take on a challenge.
-Anything that promotes mental stimulation, such as reading, puzzles, problem-solving games and learning a new hobby are all ways to exercise the brain.
+Anything that promotes mental stimulation, such as reading, puzzles, problem-solving games, and learning a new hobby are all ways to exercise the brain.

-- Invest in a memory-training app.
 This will keep you connected to technology, which is ever-changing and helps the brain continue to adapt, as well as sharpen your memory.
-There are many on the market you can choose from, including Lumosity, Brain Fitness Pro and Clockwork Brain.
+There are many on the market you can choose from, including Lumosity, Brain Fitness Pro, and Clockwork Brain.

-- Engage in spiritual activities.
 Your spirituality is a major part of who you are as a person.
-Stay active in your community or pursue your own traditions to stay connected with your beliefs.
+Stay active in your faith-based community or pursue your own traditions to stay connected with your beliefs.

 Strong Social Relationships

-- Travel when you can.
-Traveling expands the mind, engages the body and allows you to enjoy time with many different people.
+Traveling expands the mind, engages the body, and allows you to enjoy time with many different people.
 Cruises are a great option, as are programs that help adults travel even if they are physically limited.

-- Consider social media.
-This is a great way to connect with old friends, stay up to date on the latest with family and feel connected even when you can’t physically be with relatives or friends.
+This is a great way to connect with old friends, stay up to date on the latest with family, and feel connected even when you can’t physically be with relatives or friends.

 How to Know if You’re Successfully Aging